WBES-GJM/wbes-app-2024/README.md

 In case you want to reset the database

 - Rename the current one to have a backup.
 - In the terminal, enter the command `py manage.py migrate`.
+This will create a new `db.sqlite3`.
 - Then create a superuser with the command `py manage.py createsuperuser` to be able to login.

 # Footnotes